So, when you’re working with charts in MS Excel are you looking for a way to make your audience take notice?

 No, I’m not suggesting that you simply put a picture or two in the corners of the chart… I’m actually suggesting that you change the elements of the chart into pictures.

-Maybe turning something like this: Into this:
+Maybe turning something like this:

 Yeah, I thought so.
 Let’s get started.